vikejs/vike-react/packages/vike-react-apollo/README.md

 **`+Loading`**

-Instead of adding a loading fallback to the component, you can add a loading fallback to the page and layouts:
+Instead of adding a loading fallback to the component, you can set a loading fallback to the page and layouts:

 ```jsx
 // pages/+Loading.jsx